Flank/flank-dashboard/docs/13_state_management_investigation.md

 Score: 3

 Since the States Rebuilder is very similar to the Provider and has a pretty simple mechanism of interaction between UI and business logic - method calls, it is pretty easy to learn.
-The main problem in learning this state management is a lack of documentation and pretty hard-understandable namings like `whenConnectionState` or `WhenRebuilder`.
+The main problem in learning this state management is a lack of documentation and in our view namings like `whenConnectionState` or `WhenRebuilder` could be improved.

 #### State immutability